covcom/304CEM/labs/04 Introduction to NodeJS/02 NodeJS and ECMA6/README.md

 2. Make sure you handle any possible errors such as an invalid id.
 3. Modify the `books/index.js` file so you can test it by using the _describe_ command.

+### 2.3 Advanced Challenge

+1. There is no check to see if a book exists before being added to the list.
+Create a new function and store it in the `validateBookId` property.
+This should check whether the book id being added is valid.
+2. Use this new functionality to only add valid books to the list.

 ## Presentation

 https://goo.gl/pvGpT4